- The most important factor in how much a Georgia car accident case is worth is the severity of your injury.

 On the other hand, if your condition requires ongoing medical care for an extended period of time, this is part of the settlement value of your case.
 Under Georgia law you are entitled to be compensated for the total amount of your past, present and future pain and suffering.
 If you stop medical care before you are recovered or against your doctor’s recommendations, this can hurt your case or may result in the insurance adjuster making a smaller offer.

-(7) The Amount of Medical Expenses Related to the Car Accident.
+(7) The Amount of Medical Expenses and Lost Wages Related to the Car Accident.

-While the amount of medical expenses is not always directly related to the settlement value of your case, it is one of many things that factors in.
-In many cases, the larger your medical expenses – or estimated future medical expenses – the greater the value of your case.
+While the amount of medical expenses and lost wages is not always directly related to the settlement value of your case, it is one of many things that factors in.
+In many cases, the larger your medical expenses – or estimated future medical expenses and lost earnings – the greater the value of your case.
 Note that this is not true in every case.

 For example, our office has experienced cases where the emergency services bills were over $50,000 because of an air-ambulance ride or many diagnostic tests were performed, but the injuries were (fortunately) relatively minor.
 Compare this to cases where the emergency room bill was very small, but the injury later made a $50,000 surgery necessary.
 The case with the large emergency billing but a minor injury is still quite possibly worth in excess of the billing, a case where surgery was necessary may have a higher value because of the amount of pain and suffering and the need for future medical care.